 The Cave of the Seven Sleepers is a small historical site which is somewhat off the beaten track.
 It is located at Kahf al-Raqim, just 10 kilometers to the east of Amman.
-If you travel from Amman to the Dead Sea in Jordan, you will drive past the village of Kahf al-Raqim, which actually makes The Cave of the Seven Sleepers a very convenient site to visit.
+Most of our Egypt and Jordan combined tours include a visit to the Dead Sea, and when you travel from Amman to the Dead Sea, you will drive past the village of Kahf al-Raqim.
+This makes The Cave of the Seven Sleepers a very convenient site to visit.

 According to the Christian and Islamic religions, the 7 Sleepers of Ephesus is a story about a few youths who wanted to flee from their pagan oppressors.
 In order to escape persecution, they went into hiding in a cave.
 Decius, who was the Roman Emperor at the time, gave the orders to close and seal the entrance to the cave.